jake-87/blog/content/blog/debruijn-explanation.md

 # De Bruijn and why we use it

+## Assumed knowledge

+At least a familiarity with the lambda calculus, including how it is evaluated.
+Some base knowledge of programming languages is also assumed.

+## The problem

 Let's look at a little imaginary term, in some lambda-calculus-like language.
 For future note, we call the lambda a "binder", as it binds a variable.
 There are other types of binders, e.g. `let`, but we will only consider lambdas for the moment.

 ```hs
 λ f. (λ y f. (f y)) f
 ```

-We can perform what's called "beta reduction" on this term — essentially, applying `f` to the lambda.
+We can perform what's called "beta reduction" on this term — essentially, function application, applying `f` to the lambda.

 ```hs
 λ f. (λ y f. (f y)) (f)